When To Pick Banana Peppers | The Ripe Guide

 - 12 hours should be enough to dry the peppers.

-- Use boiled water in a pot to rehydrate peppers for half an hour
+- Use boiled water in a pot to rehydrate your pepper for half an hour

 - You can now use your frozen banana peppers.